niekveldhuis/Word2vec/README.md

 Many of these non-lemmas are introduced by a dollar sign ($).
 The $ indicates that the reading of the signs in question is uncertain (many cuneiform signs are polyvalent).
 For the present purposes, this is irrelevant and I recommend removing all $ signs (there are no other places where $ is used).

 In theory, lemmatization follows strict rules that ensures that the same word is lemmatized the same way across projects.
 In practice, this has often gone wrong so that the same word may be represented differently in the corpus.
-An example is:
+Examples are:
 > būru[(bull)calf]N vs. būru[(bull)-calf]N
-> ṭēmu
+> ṭēmu[(fore)thought]N vs. ṭēmu[instruction]N

+Occasionaly there may also be different versions of the CF. For further exploration it would, therefore, be advantageous to create a cleaning pipeline with Openrefine or a similar tool.
+For now, the data may be explored the way they are.